paazmaya/eslint-config-paazmaya/README.md

 * `v4.1.0` (2017-08)
   - Get new rules up to ESLint `v4.2.0`, total of one new rules
+  - Changed `capitalized-comments` to `off` as it is violated often on purpose
 * `v4.0.0` (2017-06-12)
   - Paired with [ESLint `v4.0.0`](http://eslint.org/blog/2017/06/eslint-v4.0.0-released).
 Added its seven new rules
 * `v3.2.0` (2017-03-09)